philiphubbard/Agl/README.txt

 A companion project, AglTest, has confidence tests for (some parts of) Agl.

+Testing

+AglTest is a set of confidence tests for (parts of) Agl.

+The only part of Agl that is tested currently is Agl::reduceImageBy2().
+It is simple to test that it takes an image of known pixel values and reduces it to the expected result pixel values.

+The rest of Agl performs OpenGL rendering operations which are more difficult to test, and thus not tested at this time.

 Building

 Agl depends on the Imath library from the IlmBase part of the OpenEXR project.
 This code is available on Github or from http://www.openexr.com/downloads.html.